Best Project Management Tools for Agencies 2026: Honest Reviews & Comparisons

 - No native time tracking (you'll need Harvest or Toggl)

-- Client portal functionality is limited compared to Teamwork
+- Client portal features are limited compared to Teamwork

-- Free plan limits collaboration to 10 users
+- Free plan tops out at 10 users

-Verdict: Asana is the smart choice for agencies where user adoption is the biggest challenge.
-If your team resists new tools, Asana's UX tends to win them over faster than most alternatives.
-My one gripe — the lack of native time tracking in 2026 is starting to feel like a real oversight.
+Verdict: Asana is the smart pick when user adoption is your biggest challenge.
+If your team pushes back on new tools, Asana's UX wins them over faster than most alternatives.
+My one complaint — in 2026, the lack of native time tracking starts to feel like a real gap.

 5. Wrike — Best for Enterprise Agencies

-Wrike targets larger, more complex agency environments where cross-departmental collaboration, advanced permissions, and compliance actually matter.
-It's particularly popular with in-house agency teams at large corporations and full-service agencies with 50+ employees.
-The feature depth is impressive — custom item types, advanced analytics, and robust API access make it configurable for almost any workflow.
+Wrike targets larger agency environments where cross-departmental collaboration, advanced permissions, and compliance actually matter.
+It's popular with in-house agency teams at big corporations and full-service shops with 50+ employees.
+The depth of features is impressive — custom item types, advanced analytics, robust API access.
+It's configurable for almost any workflow you throw at it.

-The trade-off is that Wrike can feel genuinely heavy for smaller teams.
-But for enterprise agencies, that depth is exactly the point.
+The trade-off is weight.
+For smaller teams, Wrike can feel genuinely heavy.
+But for enterprise agencies, that depth is exactly what you need.

 Key Features